DevdattaShelar/STM32_IKS4A1_Gesture_Prediction/README.md

 ## 3. Software Used

-List all the software tools, IDEs, libraries, and frameworks.

 * **STM32CubeIDE:** For embedded code development, compilation, and flashing.
 * **STM32CubeMX:** For configuring the STM32 microcontroller peripherals (often integrated into STM32CubeIDE).